barney54321/Food-Database-Search/README.md

 * Replace the value for "twilio-token" with the Twilio Application Token

 ## How to Run
+* Use command `gradle run --args="offline"` to run in Offline mode
+    * Offline mode will only work with search term "Hawaiian Pizza"
+* Use command `gradle run --agrs="online"` to run in Online mode

 ## Level Implemented
 DISTINCTION (hopefully)